Bromgard/rcblack/Gisla_saga/gisli_S.md

 -->
 So now I ask you, every Trond, that you might consider

 strengthen and support that ... government,

+hagfeldari=more suitable, fit
+landsbyggðinne=the peopled land, the tenantry meirr=more léti (láta 3rd subj. past sing or plural) frændr=kin indefinite plural N or Acc hefjaz=láta hefjaz=to withdraw, retreat alþýðu=alþýða=all the people weak noun niðra=to put down, lower

 (To be continued.)